SeasonLeee/github-pages-with-jekyll/_posts/2019-08-12-first-awesome-post.md

 ---
-layout: post
-title: My life sucks and I'm gonna love it
+title: "My life sucks and I'm gonna love it"
 date: 2019-08-12
 ---